timojuez/svg-polygons/README.md

 > my_drawing.draw(triangle1, 'red', None)

-You can also specify colours using hexadecimal colour coding:
+You can also specify colours using a hex triplet:

 > my_drawing.polygon(triangle1, 'black', '#2E578C', 0.8)